tilomitra/teach-me-product/markdown/1_Intro/1_Welcome-to-Teach-Me-Product.md

 ## The motivation behind Teach Me Product

 [Marc Andreessen](https://en.wikipedia.org/wiki/Marc_Andreessen) famously claimed "[software is eating the world](http://www.wsj.com/articles/SB10001424053111903480904576512250915629460)", and there's no doubt that software is becoming integral in many aspects of our lives.
 Behind the scenes, Product Managers (PMs) play a valuable role in building the software products that you know and love.
-Rightfully so, with the growing importance of software and the importance of PMs in the process, product management is more in-demand than ever!
+It's not a surprise then that with the growing importance of software and the value of PMs in the process, product management is more in-demand than ever!

 But while there's a lot of buzz around the craft...
 -   Many don't know what PMs do